-Plums (Prunus domestica) are a good dietary source of vitamin A and vitamin C and various anthocyanins and phenolics (including chlorogenic acid and glycosides of cyanidin, peonidin, and quercetin).
+Plums (Prunus domestica) are a good dietary source of vitamin A (through its beta-carotene content) and vitamin C and various anthocyanins and phenolics (including chlorogenic acid and glycosides of cyanidin, peonidin, quercetin and rutin).
 Plums also contain fiber and potassium, as well as some magnesium and boron.

 Plums have been shown to possess antioxidant, neuroprotective and anti-inflammatory properties.
 Chlorogenic acid has been shown to decrease anxiety in mice.
 Laboratory rats that drank plum juice had improved working memory in a water maze in one experiment.
 Plums have substantial bile acid binding potential, which has been associated with lower cholesterol and lower risk of heart disease and cancer.